Frequently Asked Questions

 SELAH does not offer the morning-after pill, or Plan B. However, it’s important for you to rule out pregnancy from any previous sexual activity, so if that’s a possibility for you, feel free to schedule an appointment.

-How are STD tests done?
+How are STI tests done at Selah?

 How do I get my results?
 What if the results are positive?